Self-hosting the Appcues SDK Bootstrap Script

 Important: Proxying Appcues endpoints requires that you host and configure a proxy that is capable of serving your end-user scale.
 Appcues does not provide a ready-made proxy implementation so you must provide your own.
 Proxying is purely an option requested by some organizations to meet their specialized security needs.

-- If proxying api.appcues.net, your proxy must support GET and POST requests for any path of that domain in addition to support for proxying WebSocket connections.
+- If proxying api.appcues.net, your proxy must support GET and POST requests for any path of the api.appcues.net domain in addition to support for proxying WebSocket connections.

 - Proxying api.appcues.net requires your proxy to support all your end-user's network traffic.
 Appcues is unable to provide estimates for this traffic because it is a function of your active users, the number of requests your app makes to the Appcues API via the Appcues SDK, the size of your content, and the amount of content being shown.